jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move - script to move all file beginning with an uppercase 101-clean_emacs - script to remove files ending with ~ 102-tree - script to create dir tree
+103-commas - script to separate files and dirs using commas